 The below are the list of Parameters to be used in DFSORT job.

-Required JCL includes a JOB statement, an EXEC statement, and several DD statements.
+JCL should include a JOB statement, an EXEC statement, and several DD statements.
 The statements you need and their exact form depend upon whether you: Invoke DFSORT with an EXEC statement in the input job stream, or with a system macro instruction within another program

-- Choose to use EXEC statement cataloged procedures to invoke DFSORT
+- use EXEC statement cataloged procedures to invoke DFSORT

-- Choose to specify PARM options on the EXEC statement
+- specify PARM options on the EXEC statement

-- Choose to specify PARM options or control statements in a DFSPARM data set
+- specify PARM options or control statements in a DFSPARM data set

-- Choose to specify control statements in a SYSIN data set
+- specify control statements in a SYSIN data set